royerlab/dexp/README.md

 tmux attach -t dexp
 ```
 Once a session is created, it will remain active until you close it, no need
-to create it again.
+to create it again (unless you have closed it!).
 You can disconnect your SSH session, loose network connection,
 close your computer, and still be able to reconnect to your session and have everything
 as if you had kept everything open.

-To list all active sessions:
+In doubt, you can list all active sessions:
 ```
 tmux ls
 ```

 To close a session:
-First kill the running process within the session by pressing CTRL+C or/and CTRL+Z,
+First kill, if needed, the running process within the session by pressing CTRL+C or/and CTRL+Z,
 and then, simply type the command exit in the termnal within the session.
 This is another